jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against section 44H, 44J, or 44P of this Act.

 ### 44Q Jurisdiction of courts in New Zealand
-The High Court has exclusive jurisdiction to hear and determine proceedings in New Zealand under this Act, other than proceedings for offences against this Act or appeals under section 31G.
+The High Court has exclusive jurisdiction to hear and determine proceedings in New Zealand under this Act, other than the following:
+  (a) proceedings for offences against this Act:
+  (b) proceedings in relation to recovery or enforcement as referred to in sections 52 and 53:
+  (c) proceedings for appeals under section 31G.

 ### 44R Court may order payment of Panel's costs
 If the Panel brings proceedings under this Part and the court makes any order against a person under this Part, the court may also order that person to pay the Panel's costs and expenses in bringing the proceedings.